 Section 13.
 Action at Meeting.
 If a quorum is present when a vote is taken, the affirmative vote of a majority of Directors present is the act of the Board of Directors.
-A Director who is present at a meeting of the Board of Directors or a committee of the Board of Directors when corporate action is taken is considered to have assented to the action taken unless: (a) he or she objects at the beginning of the meeting, or promptly upon his or her arrival, to holding it or transacting business at the meeting; (b) his or her dissent or abstention from the action taken is entered in the minutes of the meeting; or (c) he or she delivers written notice of his or her dissent or abstention to the presiding officer of the meeting before its adjournment or to the Corporation immediately after adjournment of the meeting.
+A Director who is present at a meeting of the Board of Directors or a committee of the Board of Directors when corporate action is taken is considered to have assented to the action taken unless: (a) he or she objects at the beginning of the meeting, or promptly upon his or her arrival, to holding it or transacting business at the meeting; (b) his or her dissent or abstention from the action taken is entered in the minutes of the meeting; or (c) he or she delivers written notice of his or her dissent or abstention to the presiding officer of the meeting.
 The right of dissent or abstention is not available to a Director who votes in favor of the action taken.

 Section 14.
 Action Without Meeting.
 Any action required or permitted to be taken by the Directors may be taken without a meeting if the action is taken by the unanimous consent of the members of the Board of Directors.
 The action must be evidenced by one or more consents describing the action taken, in writing, signed by each Director, or delivered to the Corporation by electronic transmission, to the address specified by the Corporation for the purpose or, if no address has been specified, to the principal office of the Corporation, addressed to the Secretary or other officer or agent having custody of the records of proceedings of Directors, and included in the minutes or filed with the corporate records reflecting the action taken.
-Action taken under this Section is effective when the last Director signs or delivers the consent, unless the consent specifies a different effective date.
-A consent signed or delivered under this Section has the effect of a meeting vote and may be described as such in any document.
+Action taken under this Section is effective when the last Director signs or delivered under this Section has the effect of a meeting vote and may be described as such in any document.